“I’m a world traveler … My husband and I went to Thailand at the beginning of the year and we loved it!”

 Sophia, your story sounds similar to mine!
 I became location independent in 2010 after returning from a two-year trip around the world and realizing I couldn’t tie myself down to an office job.

-(FYI: “location independence” is a term that means, “you can work from anywhere on earth.”
-In other words, your income doesn’t depend on your city/country location.)
+(FYI: “location independence” means, “you can work from anywhere on earth.”)

 Sophia poses several questions about travel and location independence.
-I’m writing two posts.
-This one answers her travel questions, and another one discusses location independence.
+I’m writing two posts to answer her questions.
+This article covers travel.
+And this other article discusses location independence.

-#1: How much money did you save before you left for your journey abroad?
+#1: How much money did you save for your journey abroad?

 I saved about $25,000 for the trip.
-I estimated that my costs would be $1,000 per month excluding airfare and health insurance, so I figured that I’d have enough money to globetrot for about a year and a half before things became tight.
+I figured I’d have enough money to globetrot for about a year before things became tight.

 It turned out that I vastly overestimated how much the trip would cost.
-That $25K was enough to get me by for a year longer than I’d imagined — two-and-a-half years — including all airfare and insurance.
+That $25K was enough to get me by for two-and-a-half years — including all airfare and insurance.
 (Read that story here.)

 #2: What’s the one thing you wished you would have packed?

-The Kindle wasn’t on the market at the time I traveled, but man oh man, that would have changed everything.
-Here’s why:
+The Kindle hadn’t been invented at the time I traveled, but man oh man, that would have changed everything.

 Many long-term travelers stay in one place, get a job, and immerse themselves in the culture.
-That way they can earn some money, learn the language and cross the divide between “tourist” and “local.”
+They can earn money, learn the language and cross the divide between “tourist” and “local.”

 While I respect that strategy, that wasn’t my goal.
-I was in an exploratory phase of life.
 I wanted to see everything: the Pyramids, the Great Barrier Reef, the temples of Bali, the jungles of Borneo.
+I was on-the-move.

 To visit this many countries, you need a TON of guidebooks and maps.
 I carried “region-wide” guidebooks – the Middle East, Southeast Asia – but these are thick volumes that eat up half your bag.